 Full Coverage Insurance

-In my twenty years in the insurance market one area of confusion continues to occur.
+In my twenty years in the insurance market one area of confusion continues to occur with full coverage car insurance.
 Briefly, I’m going to try to shed some light on this subject.

 “Physical Damage Coverage”